gabipavel/Bitcoin_Incognito/README.md

 * **Section E**: Connecting & Starting the masternode.
 ***

-Follow the next step or follow the [video tutorial](https://youtu.be/UGGWZ4k9jIk).
+Follow the next steps or follow the [video tutorial](https://youtu.be/UGGWZ4k9jIk).

 ## Section A: Creating the VPS within [Vultr](https://www.vultr.com/?ref=7598573)